 6. How many years may I request for the project?

 The maximum duration is 5 years.
 All projects must propose a timeline and milestones they will implement to accomplish all 3 required components of the projects.
+A final milestone should outline plans and a timeline for dissemination of results, regardless of the outcome.

 7. What does it mean to “Describe how the results will add value to a therapeutic development pipeline regardless of outcome?”